gretelai/code-of-conduct/CoC-tldr.md

 for enforcing this Code of Conduct

 ## Report an Violation
-If you need to report a Code of Conduct Violation, email coc AT gretel DOT ai
+If you need to report a Code of Conduct violation, email coc AT gretel DOT ai

 Violation of these rules may result in the following consequences, depending on the severity of the violation: